savelee/leeboonstra-new/source/_drafts/prompt_engineering_guide6.md

 ```
 <INSTRUCTIONS>
-- Write the answer in easy-to-understand English so a 12-year-old can
+1. Write the answer in easy-to-understand English so a 12-year-old can
 understand.
-- Return only valid JSON responses with the previously provided JSON schemas.
+2. Return only valid JSON responses with the previously provided JSON schemas.
-- Encourage exploring various possibilities.
+3. Encourage exploring various possibilities.
-- Consider all possible scenarios and outcomes related to the question,
-especially when dealing with complex situations
-like partial destruction events.
-- In the event of a contract amendment where details are duplicated
-but differ, the information specified in the amendment takes precedence
-unless otherwise specified.
 ```

 ### Examples